 Patients with low blood pressure are at an increased risk of tissue necrosis, or tissue death.
 Vasoconstrictors, which are used to sustain a person’s blood pressure while antibiotics are used to kill an infection, can deny the limbs much-needed oxygen by constricting blood flow.
 If the vasoconstrictors (Levophed, etc.) is overprescribed or not monitored properly, it can lead to the amputation of legs, arms, feet and hands.

-If you or a loved one is suffering an injury resulting from a lack of proper diagnosis involving sepsis, or poor treatment regarding the condition, our medical malpractice attorneys at the McGowan, Hood & Felder, LLC can help.
+If you or a loved one is suffering an injury resulting from a lack of proper diagnosis involving sepsis, or poor treatment regarding the condition, our medical malpractice attorneys at the McGowan, Hood, Felder & Phillips, LLC can help.
 We have extensive experience assisting clients seeking justice for injuries they have received due to sepsis and septic shock.
 Partner Chad McGowan has successfully litigated sepsis amputation injury cases, including a verdict in 2017 for 13.25 Million Dollars.
 To arrange a free case evaluation with Chad McGowan, complete our contact form or call us today at 803-327-7800.

 - Aggressive Attorneys Fighting for Clients Who Have Amputation Injuries Due to Sepsis